Cook LookupCook Lookup

 Food Safety

 Pork belly needs to reach 190–200°F for the fat and connective tissue to fully render into tender, melt-in-your-mouth meat.
-At 145°F (USDA minimum for pork) it's technically safe but will be chewy and fatty.
-This is one cut where you want to go well past the safety minimum.
-The long, slow cooking at low heat makes it inherently safe.
+At 145°F (USDA minimum for pork) it's technically safe but will be chewy and fatty which I don't know about you, but I sure don't like.
+Collagen breakdown starts around 160°F but really accelerates above 175°F, which is why you need to push all the way to 190–200°F. This is one cut where you 100% want to go well past the safety minimum.
+When checking temperature, insert your thermometer into the thickest part of the meat layer, not through a fat seam as fat reads differently than muscle and will give you a false number.

 Frequently Asked Questions